scriptwide-fonts/scriptwide-gradient-cjk/README.md

 3. Select `Unified Font Object (UFO3)` and generate.

 ## Licensing
 All relevant font files are licensed under the OFL.
-Refer to [`LICENSE-FONT`](LICENSE-FONT) for details.
+Rampart is a trademark of Fontworks Inc. Refer to [`LICENSE-FONT`](LICENSE-FONT) for details.

 `remove_contour.sh` was generated with the help of DeepSeek and is licensed under the MIT License.
 Refer to [`LICENSE-SCRIPT`](LICENSE-SCRIPT) for details.